najanijohnson/CystFinder/README.md

 Usage:
 1. Open ImageJ.
+2. Navigate to File -> Open, and then open this file on your device
+3. Navigate to where it says "// Define input and output directories" and replace my directories with the ones on your device that you want to convert.
-2. Run the macro by opening `Macro.ijm` in ImageJ.
+4. Run the macro by pressing the run button in ImageJ.
-3. Follow the prompts to select the input folder containing TIFF images.
-4. The macro will process the images and save the converted JPEGs in the specified output folder.
+5. The macro will process the images and save the converted JPEGs in the specified output folder.

 ### `mcherry_quantification.ijm`
 This ImageJ macro processes a folder full of TIFF images specific to mcherry quantification.
 It adjusts the saturation and merges two images.

 Usage:
 1. Open ImageJ.
+2. Navigate to File -> Open, and then open this file on your device
+3. Navigate to where it says "// Define input and output directories" and replace my directories with the ones on your device that you want to convert.
-2. Run the macro by opening `mcherry_quantification.ijm` in ImageJ.
+4. Run the macro by pressing the run button in ImageJ.
-3. Follow the prompts to select the input folder containing TIFF images.
-4. The macro will adjust the saturation, merge the images, and save the results in the specified output folder.
+5. The macro will adjust the saturation, merge the images, and save the results in the specified output folder.

 ### `requirements.txt`
 This file lists the Python dependencies required for the project.
 Install them using: